zachchong/tp/docs/DeveloperGuide.md

   * 1a2.
 Reporter provides it.
     Use case resumes at step 2.

 * 2a.
-PressPal detects an invalid name (e.g., empty or only symbols).
+PressPal detects an invalid name (e.g., empty / more than 20 characters / non-alphabetic).
   * 2a1.
 PressPal requests a valid name and explains the issue.
   * 2a2.
 Reporter enters a valid name.
     Steps 2a1–2a2 repeat until valid.